Enterprise-CMCS/seatool-connectors/cdk/README.md

 yarn cdk:build

 # Bootstrap CDK (first time only)
-cd cdk && cdk bootstrap
+cd cdk && cdk bootstrap --qualifier seatool

 # See what will be deployed
 yarn cdk:diff